 From Kynar® resins to carbon nanotubes – the new materials developed by the Arkema group extend battery lifetime and increase storage capacity.

 The increased use of mobile technologies, electric vehicles, and renewable energies require the development of rechargeable batteries which are ever more efficient, light and robust.

-Through its development of polymers and components specifically designed for lithium-ion batteries, the Arkema group is providing energy storage specialists with effective solutions.
+Through its development of polymers and components specifically designed for lithium-ion polymer batteries, the Arkema group is providing energy storage specialists with effective solutions.

 During the charging and discharging cycles, lithium ions go through a separator and flow back and forth between the cathode and anode.
 Cathodes are made by binding active material particles to an aluminum or copper sheet.

-- Exceptional purity which prevents electrochemical interferences,
+- Exceptional purity which prevents electrochemical breakdown

-- Excellent adhesion to electrodes,
+- Excellent adhesion to electrodes

-- High electrochemical, thermal and chemical stability,
+- High electrochemical, thermal and chemical stability